Sizwe780/azora-os/infra/kubernetes/base/README.md

 # Kubernetes Base

-This directory contains the base configuration for Kubernetes.
+This directory contains the base configurations for Kubernetes.